afontaine/ECE421/sparse_matrix/Questions.md

 15. How do we generalize 2-D matrices to n-D matrices, where n > 2 – um, sounds like an extensible design?

+    Matrices can be generalized into n-D matrices by having having the nth-D matrix be a collection a (n-1)-D matrices.
+This is comparable to having an array of arrays of arrays of arrays... up until there is n levels of arrays.
+    Or for the case of a collection of key-value-pairs for a SparseMatrix you could format the key to be the comma-seperated list of indices used to access an element.
+    Or create hash of hashes of hashes etc like the arrays mentioned previously.

+    This would require some major algorithm and contract changes.
+Such as having the element accessor (:[]) accept *args, and then evaluating the length of the args to see if it matches the current dimension of the matrix.
+Most of the algorithms would also need to be recursive or iterative up to n times to accomadiate the variable dimension length of the matrix.